wevm/viem/site/pages/docs/actions/public/watchEvent.md

 - **Type:** [`AbiEvent`](/docs/glossary/types#abievent)

-The event is in ABI format.
+The event in ABI format.

 A [`parseAbiItem` utility](/docs/abi/parseAbiItem) is exported from viem that converts from a human-readable event signature → ABI.